-If TinEars are made of tin, what do they make NATEs out of?
-Back in the days of yore, QST periodically ran a feature titled "Just like QST, except..."
+If TinEars are made of tin, what do they make NATEs out of?* Fifty years ago, QST ran a feature titled "Just Like QST, Except..."
+(PDF, ARRL members only).
 It was a warning to those who would deviate from published plans and expect equivalent results.
-I don't think QST meant to discourage experimentation, only to caution homebrewers against expecting miracles.
-For example, substituting a 6AQ5 in a circuit designed for a pair of 4-400s was asking for trouble.
+Ed, W1HDQ, didn't intend to discourage experimentation, only to caution homebrewers to follow good construction practices.

 A friend of mine is building a TinEar kit.
 I got interested in the project and decided to build something like it.
 I didn't have a soda straw handy, so the PTO was out.
 So I made the VFO a VCO instead.
 If you click the image above you can view a larger version in a new window.